 Why choose GearLaunch?

 GearLaunch is a great POD supplier with good products and an easy to user-interface.

 What’s more, things just work.
 Quite often it’s difficult to get a custom-designed idea to come out onto a shirt or other product the way you intended.

 But since GearLaunch is the design studio as well as the printer, you, the user, has access to a lot more flexibility.

-It’s hard to hide the fact that up until earlier this year (2018) a lot of buyers had a problem with GearLaunch.
-To be honest, we still have problems and it is incredibly frustrating.
+It’s hard to hide the fact that up until earlier this year a lot of buyers had a problem with GearLaunch.
+To be honest, we still have problems and it is incredibly frustrating, but in saying that, every platform has its own problems.
 I urge you to do your own testing with GearLaunch before fully committing to using them to see what the experience is for you.

 Since these problems have come to light, the company has seemingly listened to a lot of user feedback and changed and developed the platform for the better of the users.
 Time will tell just how important the feedback has been to their business.

 If you’ve ever used a POD drop-shipper before, you know it can be difficult to have your store, orders, and customers synced over all sales channels.